 - policies and processes are implemented for the secure disposal or reuse of ICT assets which are commensurate with the information asset’s security classification level.

-Principle 5 - Communications and operations management
+Policy requirement 5: Communications and operations management

 Operational procedures and controls must be documented and implemented to ensure that all information assets and ICT assets are managed securely and consistently, in accordance with the level of required security.
 Agencies must at a minimum ensure:

 - the Network Transmission Security Assurance Framework (NTSAF) is used to ensure the security of data during transportation over communication networks